 Take a stroll around the seaside promenade and pick up some fish and chips or ice cream.
 Indulge in adventurous water activities such as kayaking, surfing and ziplining over the Brighton Beach.

 The beach is also home to the world’s tallest moving observation tower, the British Airways i360.
-Just walk into the observation deck and it will ascend you to the highest limit of the tower.
-The panoramic views of the beach are breathtaking.
+Just walk into the observation deck and it will whizz you up to the highest limit of the tower.
+Quirky Brighton Pavilion, the Grade I listed former royal residence, is also well worth a visit.

 The beach is pebbled and rocky so make sure to bring in your beach blankets.
 Beach chairs are easily available at the beach.
 Brighton Beach is easily reachable within one and half hour from London by bus or car.